wangcarson/cs246-final/zzToAdd.md

 # Currently working on
 movegenerator.cc

+# NEW!
+Bug fixes:
+- setCapturePiece() in move did nothing before - changed
+- fixed capture and castle restoration in undoMove()
+- added en passant restoration in undoMove()
+- bug in capture moves for pawn in MoveGenerator

 # Things to do
+- Add case in generateLegalMoves() where the move is castling.
+For this case, make sure the king isn't in check at any point in path.

+# Finished tasks
-- add big 5 ctors to Piece struct since we need move ctor.
+- add big 5 ctors to Piece struct since we need move ctor. (we just use default move ctor since Piece has no fields with dynamic memory)

 - GameStateChecker::isValidBoard()
 - Bot::getLegalMove()

-# Finished tasks
 if a king moves both types of castling are no longer allowed.
 (DONE) if a rook moves that sides castling is now illegal.
 (DONE)
 - GameStateChecker::isCheck()